-- If knives are needed for a specific job, they will be provided by the job supervisor. - If a knife is taken out of a dorm room, the dean will store it for one academic quarter.
+- The job supervisor will provide knives for specific jobs. - If a knife is taken out of a dorm room, the dean will store it for one academic quarter.
 If this occurs a second time, it will be confiscated. - The use of knives in a threatening manner will result in probable dismissal and the incident will be reported to the appropriate local law enforcement. - There may be times in the year when a student will be asked to bring a knife to a specific outdoor event.
 In these cases, the school administration and sponsors will outline permission and specifications.